nikki11297/VirtualReality-Pr1/README.md

             material="src:https://cdn.glitch.com/74e63c0c-df5a-4f88-a0dc-e7118cf071c5%2Fceiling.jpg?v=1601390595860; repeat: 12 12"></a-entity>

 •	To decorate the restaurant, I used obj models were used to fill the restaurant.
 I used blender and I made fan.
 All of these were loaded as obj-model.

+All the objects that the user can interact with are listed below.

+• The user may interact with tavern.
+• The user may interact with dog
+• The user may interact with gramophone which plays music when you click on the slide of gramaphone.

+Animation used
+• There are three different color lights with different intensilty near the drums
+• Dymanic object is the fan, tavern , dog and lights.

+All the pictures are shown below.